Our Model of Care

-GamCare operates the National Gambling HelpLine (Freephone and live chat), funded by GambleAware.
-These services provide one-to-one information, advice and support for anyone affected by problem gambling – the gambler themselves as well as others who may be affected or impacted, such as family and friends.
+GamCare operates the National Gambling Helpline funded by GambleAware.
+We provide one-to-one information, advice and support for anyone affected by gambling – the gambler themselves as well as others who may be affected or impacted, such as family and friends.

 Our Advisers are available 24 hours a day.
 The team provide a range of brief and extended brief interventions to callers, including call backs to callers where appropriate.
 Advisers also moderate our online group chatrooms and provide support to our online Forum community, where more than 30,000 people contribute their experiences to seek support for themselves and give support to others.

 GamCare also provides a range of treatment for those affected by problem gambling, funded by GambleAware.
 We have treatment locations in London, and we work with a network of partner agencies across England, Scotland and Wales who we train to deliver this free, specialist service.
 We work individually and in groups, and provide services face to face, online or over the telephone.
 Where appropriate we make links with other local services to provide the best support to meet the client’s needs.